 Approaches, methods, developments, and investigations in the environment of the FLAPW method and also implementations in the Fleur code have been published in many journal articles.
 If your publication relies on such work please study it to learn about the details and remember to cite the respective articles.
+If you used FLEUR for your work please always cite the website, the Zenodo entry for FLEUR, and mention the used FLEUR version.
 It follows a list of references that may be of relevance here: